Arrhythmia (Irregular Heartbeat) Diagnosis and Treatment in Houston, TX

 - Sleeping problems

-Certain health conditions can increase the risk of developing arrhythmias.
+Certain health conditions for people in Houston can increase the risk of developing arrhythmias.
 These include:

 - Coronary artery disease (CAD)